 Our 8th best ski is the Fischer Koa 78 RFs

-An intermediate level ski optimised to help a skier get into the advanced bracket.
+An intermediate level ski optimized to help a skier get into the advanced bracket.
 Ideal for skiddy parallel turns and are at their best when skied at a medium radius.
-At 78mm underfoot, these skis can handle anything, but are at home on the right side of the piste-markers.
+At 78mm underfoot, these skis can handle anything but are at home on the right side of the piste-markers.
 They cope well with steeps, are solid underfoot – even at speed – and have a 14m turning radius, ideal for any turn shape.
-Smooth transitions, stiff enough to allow skier to power through the turn and versatility, make the Koas ideal for many.
+Smooth transitions, stiff enough to allow the skier to power through the turn and versatility, make the Koas ideal for many.

 In 7th place is the Nordica Wild Belles